 Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Are you interested in adding more nutrition to your diet?
 Do you enjoy discovering more uncommon vegetables to add to your garden this year?
-Here are some fun facts about dragon tongue beans and why you should be growing these fast and simple heirloom beans!
-Did you know that there are hundreds of heirloom vegetables that provide unsurpassed nutrition compared to ones found in grocery stores?
+Here are some fun facts about dragon tongue beans and why you should grow these fast and simple heirloom beans!
+Did you know that hundreds of heirloom vegetables provide unsurpassed nutrition compared to ones found in grocery stores?
 Learn all about dragon tongue beans and why to grow them!

 If you’re interested in growing dragon tongue beans (named for their distinct red-white-and-purple stripes), you may be surprised at how easy they are to grow!

 When choosing your seeds, look for seeds harvested from purple and white green beans.
-The best time to plant these types of beans is late summer or early fall.
+The best time to plant these beans is late summer or early fall.

 However, once these plants flower and bear fruit, you will not want them nearby—the flowers give off a scent that can attract animals such as deer.